 Randall Wigle is Professor in the School if International Policy and Governance and the Lazaridis School of Business and Economics at Wilfrid Laurier University in Waterloo Ontario, Canada.
-He has published widely on topics in the areas of international trade policy and environmental economics.
+He has published widely on topics in the areas of environmental policy and international trade policy.
 The overwhelming majority of this work relates to computable general equilibrium modeling.
 This modeling simulates the world economy’s response to environmental and trade policies.

 Dr. Wigle’s teaching in recent years has focused on environmental economics and policy.